-We draw attention to Note 33 of the financial statements, which describes the uncertain financial and economic impact on the Group arising from the armed conflict between Russia and Ukraine.
+We draw attention to Note 30 of the financial statements, which describes the geopolitical uncertainties and economic impact on the Group arising from the ongoing armed conflict between Russia and Ukraine.
 Our opinion is not modified in respect of this matter.